Downtown Harrisburg in Dauphin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1953 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Man-Made Features • Notable Places • Waterways & Vessels.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Covered Bridges, and the Pennsylvania Historical and Museum Commission (PHMC) series lists.
 A significant historical year for this entry is 1847.

 Location.
 40° 15.518′ N, 76° 52.989′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
-Marker is at the intersection of N. Front Street and Market Street on N. Front Street.
+It is in Downtown Harrisburg.
+It is at the intersection of N. Front Street and Market Street on N. Front Street.
 Touch for map.
-Marker is in this post office area: Harrisburg PA 17101, United States of America.
+Marker is at or near this postal address: 100 Market St, Harrisburg PA 17113, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Camelback and Market Street Bridges (within shouting distance of this marker); Dauphin County Courthouse (within shouting distance of this marker); Riverfront Park (within shouting distance of this marker); Dauphin County (within shouting distance of this marker); Governors’ Row (about 300 feet away, measured in a direct line); Threatened Invasion of Harrisburg (about 300 feet away); The People’s Bridge (about 400 feet away); The First River School (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Camelback and Market Street Bridges (within shouting distance of this marker); Dauphin County Courthouse (within shouting distance of this marker); Riverfront Park (within shouting distance of this marker); Dauphin County (within shouting distance of this marker); Findlay Executive Mansion (within shouting distance of this marker); Governors Row (about 300 feet away, measured in a direct line); Shunk Executive Mansion (about 300 feet away); Shulze Executive Mansion (about 300 feet away).
 Touch for a list and map of all markers in Harrisburg.